freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-data-analysis-with-python/data-analysis-with-python-projects/medical-data-visualizer.md

 ## Development

 For development, you can use `main.py` to test your functions.
-Click the "run" button and `main.py` will run.
+Just run the command `python main.py` in the console to run the `main.py` file.

 ## Testing

 We imported the tests from `test_module.py` to `main.py` for your convenience.
-The tests will run automatically whenever you hit the "run" button.
+The tests will run automatically whenever you run the command `python main.py` in the console.

 ## Submitting